Domovir/ProPilRybu/docs/06-scripts.md

 ### Purpose

-Continuously records the Salon camera.
+Legacy recording script previously used for the Salon camera.

-### Responsibilities

-- Maintain uninterrupted recording.
-- Create archive files.
-- Operate as a dedicated recording service.
+The script is retained as reserve/reference material.

+Production recording is now performed by `record_rtsp.sh`.

 ---